d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/06_hello_world_module.md

 ## Source code

-Finially, we reach the point that some programming will be made.
-The first program, like in any other programming books, is a simple "Hello World" program.
-However, the difference is that our hello world code is running insdie kernelspace rather than userspace.
+Finally, we reached the point of doing some programming.
+The first program is a simple "Hello World" like any other programming book.
+However, the difference is that our "hello world" program will run inside kernelspace rather than in userspace.

-The code is fairly simple
+The code is pretty simple:

 ```C
 #include <linux/module.h>